-Text Shawn Mendes To See If He'd Snog You...
+Text #BestOfCapitalSTB's Shawn Mendes To See If He'd Snog You...

 Luckily, you've now got the chance to get both of those things, right here.
 We're going to (sorta) give you the 'Lost In Japan' singer's number, and give you the chance to text your way to his heart.

-Simply pick what you'd say to him, to see if you'd end up cuddling him by the fire, or just getting straight up blocked.
+Simply pick what you'd say to him in order to see if you'd end up cuddling him by the fire, or just getting straight up blocked.
 Awkward.

 > We've Got So Much Shawn Mendes Goodness For You Over On Our App!